Fortville, Indiana

 Fortville is a town in Vernon Township, Hancock County, Indiana, United States.
-The population was 4,784 at the 2020 census.
+The population was 4,784 at the 2020 census and is estimated by the Town government to be over 6,000 as of December 2025.

 Geography

 Fortville is located in the northwest corner of Hancock County, Indiana, immediately adjacent to neighboring Hamilton County, which forms the town's northwest boundary and Madison County, which borders to the north.
 It is approximately 25 mi northeast of downtown Indianapolis, Indiana, and is a part of the Indianapolis metropolitan area.

-According to the 2010 census, Fortville has a total area of 2.91 sqmi, of which 2.90 sqmi (or 99.67%) is land and 0.01 sqmi (or 0.33%) is water.
+As of March 2026, based on data from the Town of Fortville, the town is approximately 4.11 square miles.

 History

 When settlers first arrived in the area, the Miami peoples and possibly Shawnee inhabited the area that is now Fortville.
 One of the most influential early settlers was Francis Kincade, he owned 24 lots right where the Greenfield-Noblesville Pike (Old SR 238/Southeastern Parkway/Merrill Street) and Main Street.
 (Now US 36/State Road 67) There were well established roads on his property as early as 1826.

 The settlement that became Fortville was originally named Phoebe Fort before it was changed to Walpole after a Greenfield politician named Thomas D. Walpole.
 Under the latter name was laid out and platted in 1849.
 It was named for Cephas Fort, the original owner of the town site.
 Fortville was incorporated as a town in 1865.

 The historic Browne-Rafert House on Merrill Street was listed on the National Register of Historic Places in 2015.